matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Log.md

 - `logger_file_path`: For the file log writer, specifies the path to the log file to log to or a path to a directory to store logs in.
 If a directory, the file name is piwik.log.
-Can be relative to Piwik&#039;s root dir or an absolute path.
+Can be relative to Piwik's root dir or an absolute path.
 Defaults to **tmp/logs**.

 ### Custom message formatting

-If you&#039;d like to format log messages differently for different backends, you can use one of the `&#039;Log.format...Message&#039;` events.
+If you'd like to format log messages differently for different backends, you can use one of the `'Log.format...Message'` events.
 These events are fired when an object is logged.
 You can create your own custom class containing the information to log and listen to this event.

 ### Custom log writers

-New logging backends can be added via the `&#039;Log.getAvailableWriters&#039;` event.
+New logging backends can be added via the `'Log.getAvailableWriters'` event.
 A log writer is just a callback that accepts log entry information (such as the message, level, etc.), so any backend could conceivably be used (including existing PSR3 backends).